XpressAI/xircuits.io/docs/getting-started/xircuits-interface.md

 ![xircuits-context-menu](images/xircuits-tooltip.png)

 1. Information Tooltip [ `⋮` ] : Displays the component information tooltip, if any.
-In the python component code, the comment is enclosed in the triple ''' ''' braces.
+In the python component code, the comment is enclosed in the triple ''' ''' quotation marks.
 2. Lock Component [ `🔒` ] : Locks selected component.
 Locked components cannot be moved, linked-to nor deleted.

 In addition, for `Literal Components` you are able to modify the values by double clicking the component.